 SGM HERB A. FRIEDMAN (Ret.)

 Note: With permission of the author this article has been added as a reference source to the Information Operations Class for the Marine Corps Tactics and Operations Group, which trains Operations and Intelligence Officers and Chiefs.
+The Weekly Pegasus, The newsletter of professional readings of the U.S. Air Force Military Information Support Operations Working Group recommended this article in their 23 December 2017 issue.

 We have thought about writing a report on American PSYOP teams in South America for years.
 To be honest, the Special Forces keep rather quiet about what they are doing down there.
 There have been numerous articles in the military literature about Honduras and Guatemala because of the insurgent wars fought in those nations, but not much has been written about the other countries where the United States is heavily involved in humanitarian projects.
 Much of the battlefield data comes from the magazines Special Warfare and Veritas and I owe them both a debt of gratitude We dont see a lot of publicity articles in the military newspapers and we rarely see any product (Posters, leaflets, etc.), produced and disseminated by American troops south of the border.
 We have never had sufficient images to make an article worthwhile.